 There are three categories of people who may qualify for an EB-1 visa.
 Each category requires a different kind of proof.

 The first category covers people with extraordinary abilities.
 These typically include scientists, artists, athletes, or writers.
 To gain admission under these criteria, an applicant might need to provide proof of a one-time achievement such as an Olympic medal or a Pulitzer prize.
 Alternatively, applicants may provide evidence of their qualifications in their field, evidence of publication in scholarly works, or evidence that they are well-regarded in their field.
 These applicants do not need to provide proof that they have a standing job offer.

 The second class of applicants encompasses those who are outstanding professors and researchers.
 These people must provide proof of a job offer to teach at a college or university in a tenure-track position.
 Additionally, applicants must provide proof of their receipts of major prizes for achievement, evidence of published material, authorship of books or articles, or evidence of original research in their field.

-Finally, a person may apply under the managerial or executive exception.
-Here, an employer must file an application on the worker’s behalf and keep that worker within his or her company’s control in the U.S. An EB-1 visa lawyer in Aurora could help individuals and companies determine if an immigrant qualifies for an EB-1 permanent work visa.
+When a worker applies for a visa under the managerial or executive exception, an employer must file an application on the worker’s behalf and keep that worker within their company’s control in the U.S. An EB-1 visa attorney in Aurora could help individuals and companies determine if an immigrant qualifies for an EB-1 permanent work visa.